Spacerat/spacerat.github.io/_posts/2016-09-27-Bad-stats-and-racism.markdown

 The other day while browsing Facebook, I came across a comment posted by a friend (or acquaintance, I hope!) of a friend.

-> Black people are 18.5 times more likely to kilmml a police officer than to be killed by a police officer when unarmed.
+> Black people are 18.5 times more likely to kill a police officer than to be killed by a police officer when unarmed.

 This is obviously rubbish and ordinarily I would probably have brushed it off as "just another internet racist!" and continued, but I was intrigued by the number 18.5.
 Where could that have come from?
 He didn't make it up himself, so who else is saying it?